-By Oakland Press July 2009 JAWS JUMBO BURGERS is the one and only movie tribute restaurant in the world, located in Farmington Hills,
+Since January of 2005 JAWS JUMBO BURGERS is a movie tribute restaurant in Farmington Hills,

 Michigan.
-This burger tribute restaurant feeds gigantic appetites with fresh ingredients.
+This burger restaurant feeds gigantic appetites with fresh ingredients.

 And now the Jaws restaurant in Farmington Hills combines the best of all three features

 in a visual and flavorful zenith.
 Named after the smash blockbuster hit JAWS ,this restaurant is equated to a theme park experience and a babyboomers paradise.

 Jaws Jumbo Burgers,

 originally located in Southfield until the restaurant moved in January 2007, is the classic hamburger diner with fresh-made